 (b) its taxable value is reduced under section 59 of the FBTA Act.

-10. Remote area housing benefits
+10. Fringe benefits etc. for housing, electricity etc.

 (1) A remote area housing fringe benefit is exempt.

 (2) A subsidy provided for the cost of electricity, gas or water supplied to the residence of an employee living in a remote area is exempt to the extent of the costs actually incurred by the employee for the supply.